 Put those sports on your TV and they fit right in.
 Baseball?
 Not so much.

 Those other sports are two-dimensional.
 You follow the ball.
 Wherever the ball is, that's where the action is.
 Baseball?
 Well, the ball's in the right-field corner, the runner is rounding second with the tying run.
 Can he make it in time?
 Where's the right fielder?
 Where's the cut-off man?
 Where's the base-runner now?
 Around third?
 Here comes the ball!
 We want to be watching several things at once.
 It's requires three-dimensionality but TV flattens everything.

-Final thought: If baseball is less central because of TV and because we're more loutish, are these things related?
-That is, are we more loutish because of TV?
+Final thought: If baseball is less central because of TV and because we‘re more loutish, are these related?
+Are we more loutish because of TV?
+(Yes.
+Yes, we are.)

 Watching Harmon Killebrew at Met Stadium in the 1960s, I didn’t know the sport's centrality was already waning.